soorajmanoj/Bias-in-AI-Generated-Travel-Narratives/README.md

 This repository contains the full data processing, analysis, and evaluation pipeline for the project “Bias in AI-Generated Travel Narratives”.
 The project studies how large language models (LLMs) generate counterspeech for toxic or biased travel-related user comments and examines toxicity bias, cultural bias, and evaluation bias using both human annotations and automated toxicity scoring tools.

-Core principle:
-Models are instruments, not the focus.
-They are used as probes to reveal patterns of bias in generated counterspeech and in downstream evaluation systems.
 ---

 ## Project Overview